GzzDaniel/EventMonitorTools/README.md

 ﻿# EventMonitorTools
-Get the lastest bookings table
-Get an optimal path for the current day
+Get the lastest bookings table and Get an optimal path for the current day